pgRouting/pgrouting/src/common/doc/utilities/is_column_in_table.rst

 ``pgr_isColumnInTable`` — Check if a column is in the table.

 .. note:: This function is intended for the developer’s aid.

-.. warning:: This function is  deprecated in 2.1
-             Use `_pgr_isColumnInTable` instead

 Synopsis